 Business owners don’t have to see red during the holidays as long as they manage their staff right.
 At no other time of the year do companies have to field multiple requests for time off.
 Handle it wrong, and it could cripple the business at an otherwise busy time of year - not to mention it can hurt your culture and your employer brand.

-1. Plan in advance.
 Many industrial businesses have their holiday schedule planned well in advance, and there’s no reason any type of business can’t do that either.
-According to Brian Koniuk, a principal at the Hackett Group, manufactures typically require employees to plan out their vacation for the coming year so they know in January who is working what holiday and who is off for the entire year.
+According to Brian Koniuk, a principal at the Hackett Group, manufacturers typically require employees to plan out their vacation for the coming year so they know in January who is working what holiday and who is off for the entire year.
 In other industries, like healthcare, Koniuk, says schedules are made three to five months in advance.

-3. Stagger the schedule.
 You may not be able to keep a full staff during the holidays, but that doesn’t mean you have to close early or provide a reduced level of service.
-To combat that, Kathy Harris, managing director of recruiting firm Harris Allied, says to adopt a staggered schedule.
+To combat that, Kathy Harris, managing director of recruiting firm Harris Allied, says to stagger your employee vacation scheduling.
 For instance, you can have someone work in the morning during the holidays and another worker takes the afternoon shift.
 Another option: have one employee work Monday and Tuesday and another Wednesday, Thursday and Friday.
-The idea behind a staggered schedule is to always have coverage, and at the same time, give employees time off during the holidays.
+The idea behind a staggered employee vacation schedule is to always have coverage, and at the same time, give employees time off during the holidays.